jacob-abe/goodnight_ai_api/README.md

 ## Rate limiting the API

 * Planning to ask the user to signup with Google Auth, seems like the least barrier to entry
-* So google auth will be the AuthN and users once registered, will get saved onto a Mongo collection
+* So google auth will be the AuthN and users once registered, will get saved onto a db collection
 * Each user gets one story a day, monthly subscription.
 Each new user signup gets 1 free story in lifetime